dtaht/blog-cerowrt/content/post/need_no_stinkin_blinkenlights.md

 This exercise gave me an idea that I woke up with.
 One of the things we are trying to do is shave all the latency and jitter out of WiFi.
 If I could have a utility that put out a periodic message (multicast or unicast) and could blink multiple devices simultaneously, I'd get a grip on how well we were doing...

 I could rig up a high speed camera to it all, capture stuff at 1000 fps, and gather up how good it all is with some machine learning!
-Put dozens of blinkenlights to good use exhibiting parallelism - And then, maybe, I could sync everything to music!
-Or leverage Linux's sound system's abilitity to do so!
+Put dozens of blinkenlights on dozens of machines to good use exhibiting the improved parallelism - And then, maybe, I could sync everything to music!
+Or leverage Linux's sound system's ability to do so!
 Even if I'm not playing music....

 I hit caps-lock a number of times while thinking about how to do that... and went back to bed.